 When you go buy a brass instrument there are a lot of brands to choose from, at first glance they are selling the same instrument but is when you look at the details that the differences become obvious and the best choice for you appears.

-In this article i’ll be going through a lot of brands websites and i will be comparing them in the next aspects:
+In this article we’ll be going through a lot of brands websites and we will be comparing them in the next aspects:

 - Variety: How many different brass instruments they have.

 - User Experience: Is the page fast, clean, and intuitive?